On Infinite Prefix Normal Words: Prefix normal words and lexicographic order

 \section{Prefix normal words and lexicographic order}

 In this section, we study the relationship between lexicographic order and prefix normality.
 Note that for coherence with the rest of the paper, in the definition of Lyndon words, necklaces, and prenecklaces, we use lexicographically {\em greater} rather than {\em smaller}.
-Clearly, this is equivalent to the usual definitions up to renaming characters.
+Clearly, this is equivalent to the usual definitions up to renaming of characters.

 Thus a finite {\em Lyndon word} is one which is lexicographically strictly greater than all of its conjugates: $w$ is Lyndon if and only if for all non-empty $u,v$ s.t.\ $w = uv$, we have $w >_{\rm lex} vu$.
-A {\em necklace} is a word which is greater than or equal to all its conjugates, and a {\em prenecklace} is one which can be extended to become a necklace, i.e.\ which is the prefix of some necklace\cite{Lothaire3,RSW92}.
+A {\em necklace} is a word which is greater than or equal to all its conjugates, and a {\em prenecklace} is one which can be extended to become a necklace, i.e.\ which is the prefix of some necklace~\cite{Lothaire3,RSW92}.
 As we saw in the introduction, in the finite case, prefix normality and Lyndon property are orthogonal concepts.
 However, the set of finite prefix normal words is included in the set of prenecklaces~\cite{BurcsiFLRS17}.

 An infinite word is {\em Lyndon} if an infinite number of its prefixes is Lyndon~\cite{SMDS94}.
 In the infinite case, we have a similar situation as in the finite case.
 There are words which are both Lyndon and prefix normal: $10^{\omega}, 110(10)^{\omega}$; Lyndon but not prefix normal: $11100(110)^{\omega}$; prefix normal but not Lyndon: $(10)^{\omega}$; and neither of the two: $(01)^{\omega}$.
-Next we show that a prefix normal word cannot be lexicographically smaller than any of its suffixes.
-Let ${\it shift}_i(w) = w_{i}w_{i+1}w_{i+2}\cdots$ denote the infinite word $v$ s.t.\ $w=w_1\cdots w_{i-1}v$, i.e.\ $v$ is $w$ starting at position $i$.